rabbitboots/kevn/README.md

 * Empty lines, lines containing only whitespace, and lines beginning with a semicolon (comments) are ignored.

-* Line feeds (`\n`) Are used to split lines, and therefore cannot be part of any group ID, key or value.
+* Line feeds (`\n`) are used to split lines, and therefore cannot be part of any group ID, key or value.
   * On Windows, when loading files from disk, you may need to convert `\r\n` pairs to just `\n`.
 LÖVE's `filesystem` module does this automatically.

 * With one exception, as far as the parser is concerned, **all other whitespace is significant.** `foo = bar` will result in the key "foo " and the value " bar".
 The group declaration `[con fig ]` becomes "con fig ".